sebastian-orozco/cpsc-senior-thesis/README.md

 ## Abstract

-This project explores how concurrency can be supported in the D programming lan- guage’s betterC mode, which excludes the D runtime to minimize binary size and maxi- mize portability.
-The central research question asks: How can threading and synchroniza- tion be implemented in betterC while maintaining performance and compatibility across platforms?
+This project explores how concurrency can be supported in the D programming language’s betterC mode, which excludes the D runtime to minimize binary size and maximize portability.
+The central research question asks: How can threading and synchronization be implemented in betterC while maintaining performance and compatibility across platforms?
 To address this, I designed and implemented a lightweight high performance threading library that replicates D’s core threading functionality using system-level APIs, providing abstractions for thread creation, joining, and synchronization primitives such as mutexes and condition variables.

-Comparative testing and performance evaluation across multiple benchmarks, includ- ing basic threading, multiple producer-multiple consumer (MPMC) patterns, and synchro- nization primitives, were conducted to evaluate the trade-offs of removing D runtime de- pendencies.
-The results demonstrate that the betterC implementation achieves compara- ble runtime performance to D’s native threading while producing binaries that are 30–40x smaller.
-This lightweight threading library extends D’s applicability to performance- critical and resource-constrained environments while preserving the expressiveness of the D language.
+Comparative testing and performance evaluation across multiple benchmarks, including basic threading, multiple producer-multiple consumer (MPMC) patterns, and synchronization primitives, were conducted to evaluate the trade-offs of removing D runtime dependencies.
+The results demonstrate that the betterC implementation achieves comparable runtime performance to D’s native threading while producing binaries that are 30–40x smaller.
+This lightweight threading library extends D’s applicability to performance-critical and resource-constrained environments while preserving the expressiveness of the D language.

 ## Overview